idokutela/remix-kwaito-stack/README.md

 ## Development

-- First run this stack's `remix.init` script and commit the changes it makes to your project.
+- If you did not ask to run npm install, you need to explicitly init the stack.
+Do so by running

   ```sh
   npx remix init